 Do you notice your blood glucose rising the moment you roll out of bed?
 No matter what time you wake up!
 This is a very perplexing pattern that is actually quite common and results from a surge of morning counter regulatory hormones that all work against insulin.
 Not to worry, you’re not doing anything wrong; blame it on Cortisol, Epinephrine, Glucagon and Growth Hormone!

-If you wear an insulin pump, one might think increasing a morning basal rate is needed.
-But if you wake at different times it’s virtually impossible to set basal times to match your unpredictable wake times.
-In addition, a basal increase will rarely affect these fast, morning surges.
+If you wear an insulin pump, and the timing of your morning (fasting) rise is consistent, then a basal rate change can be helpful.
+However, if you wake at different times, you might benefit more from a "wake up bolus" as it’s virtually impossible to set basal times to match varying wake times.
+In addition, a basal increase will rarely affect these quick, morning surges.
 Rather a bolus (or burst) of insulin is needed to fight this battle!

 Try delivering a Wake Up Bolus (via injection or via pump).
 Get ahead of the curve with a very small bolus of fast acting insulin the moment you roll out of bed.
 For some, a 0.5u bolus is enough to stop the rise.
 Others need a few units.
 No matter what the need, work with your care team to determine what's right for you.